Arundhathib/Hevo-Assessment_2/README.md

 Workaround:
 Instead of a video demo, all transformation logic and verification queries have been clearly documented in this repository.

+## 🎥 Loom Video
+Not recorded due to tunneling restrictions — full workflow and SQL logic documented above.

 ### Outcome

 Despite connectivity limitations, all functional objectives—data preparation, cleaning, transformation, and validation—were fully achieved and documented.